thefungiz/nebmyco/src/pages/index.md

 title: Nebraska Mycological Society
 image: /img/img_0204.webp
 heading: Welcome!
-subheading: We are a community of mycophiles from Nebraska and surrounding areas.
+subheading: Welcome to NMS!
+We are a community of mycophiles from Nebraska and surrounding areas.
 mainpitch:
   title: Who are we?
 We're the fungiz and fungalz
   description: >